 When viruses spread, they make copies of themselves.
 As they do, they often mutate, or change, a little bit.
 A copy that is different from the original virus is called a variant.
 Sometimes variants don’t seem that different from the original virus.
 Others may have clear differences.
-For example, some variants may not be as good at spreading and might even disappear over time.
-Others may spread more easily or make people sicker than the original virus.

 - washing hands well and often

-- testing, contact tracing, and staying home when necessary
+- testing and staying home when necessary